If you’re used to 24h shopping, you might get a shock in Vienna.

 - Tip 1: Smaller food stores located in train stations, bus stations, airports etc. have a special status, so may stay open on Sundays and operate longer on other days.

-For example, at the time of writing, the Merkur supermarket at the Westbahnhof station opens every day from 5.30 am to 11 pm.
-Be prepared to fight your way through the crowds of shoppers who forgot to buy bread earlier.
+For example, at the time of writing, the Merkur mini supermarket at the Westbahnhof station opens every day from 5.30am to 11pm.
+The Billa supermarket at Franz Josefs Bahnhof opens daily from 6am to 10pm.
+Outside of normal shopping hours, be prepared to fight your way through the crowds of shoppers who forgot to buy bread earlier.

 - Tip 3: Quite a few bakeries open on Sunday morning.